stephaneagg/OS-process-manager/README.md

 inf.c is a program used to test Pman.
 It will continuously print a specified string at a specified interval.
 This is useful as it is a process that can be easily identified as running or not. to call inf.c enter in the terminal "./inf <string-to-print> <interval>"

+This project was an assignment in CSC 360 Operating Systems intended to get farmiliar with system calls related to process management, and the process control block (PCB).